prographon/graphics-developer-roadmap/README.md

 - [Vulkan Engine Guide](https://vkguide.dev/) - Vulkan game engine guide focuses around dynamic rendering.
 This tutorial use extra libraries like Vk Bootstrap and VMA to simplify boilerplate Vulkan code and memory allocation.
 - [Vulkan Game Engine by Brendan Galea](https://www.youtube.com/playlist?list=PL8327DO66nu9qYVKLDmdLW_84-yE4auCR) - Useful step by step tutorial on writing a game engine with a detailed illustrated description of how Vulkan works (not finished yet).
 - [Yet another blog explaining Vulkan synchronization](https://themaister.net/blog/2019/08/14/yet-another-blog-explaining-vulkan-synchronization/) - guide to Vulkan synchronization (barriers, semaphores, fences and etc.).
 Referenced by official Khronos blog.
+- [Render graphs and Vulkan - a deep dive](https://themaister.net/blog/2017/08/) - series of articles about implementation of render-graph based rendering in Vulkan

 ### DirectX 12